 There were some changes related to multiple aspects of the post-cardiac arrest phase.
 These changes include minor revisions in the administration of therapeutic hypothermia, hemodynamic goals, and post-arrest medication use.
 Post-Cardiac Arrest Management Changes.

 Several other important changes were made to the AHA BLS and ACLS Guidelines.
-This changes include revision of the chain of survival, and end tidal CO2 as a resuscitation success predictor.
-Other Important Changes.
+These changes include a revision to the chain of survival and end-tidal CO2 as a resuscitation success predictor.

-All new 2015 AHA BLS and ACLS changes have been incorporated into the Practice Tests, Megacode Scenarios, and ACLS Review Videos found on the pages of this website.
+All of the new 2018 ACLS guidelines have been incorporated into the Practice Tests, Megacode Scenarios, and ACLS Review Videos found on the pages of this website.